Estimated reading time: 5 minutes

 Is back-to-school anxiety normal, or should I be concerned?

-Some worry is completely normal, especially with changes in routine.
+Some back-to-school anxiety is completely normal, especially with changes in routine.
 But if your child is melting down daily, avoiding school, or having physical symptoms, their nervous system may be in distress—and it’s time to offer extra support.

-Isn’t it okay to let them skip something that makes them anxious?
+Isn’t it okay to let my child skip something that makes them anxious?

-Avoiding fear may bring short-term relief, but it reinforces anxiety in the long run.
-Instead, guide them through small steps that build confidence and show their brain, “I can handle this.”
+Avoiding fear may bring short-term relief, but it can make anxiety stronger over time.
+Instead of skipping stressful situations, help your child take small, manageable steps that build confidence and teach their brain, “I can do hard things.”

-How can I help if I’m feeling overwhelmed myself?
+How can I help my child with back-to-school anxiety if I’m overwhelmed too?

 Citations